 Except for a scene in Paris, the paranoid 70s thriller Marathon Man is set and filmed in New York City.
 But one memorable scene was shot rather oddly on the other side of the country.
 Roy Scheider’s Doc meets his grisly end at the hands of Laurence Olivier’s fugitive Nazi war criminal, with the dramatic sculpture/fountain Double Ascension as a backdrop.
 That sculpture is in the City National Plaza (formerly ARCO Plaza) on Flower Street between 5th and 6th in downtown Los Angeles.

 John Carpenter’s slasher classic Halloween is set in the fictional town of Haddonfield, Illinois.
 But standing in for the small Midwestern town is suburban Hollywood.
-Most of the action in the movie takes place at the homes of Jamie Lee Curtis’ character Laurie and her friend Annie.
+Most of the action in the movie takes place at the homes of Jamie Lee Curtis’s character, Laurie, and her friend Annie.
 The houses in the movie are across the street from one another, and so they are in real life, residing on Orange Grove Avenue in Hollywood between Sunset and Selma.
-Although the girls’ houses are still there, Michael Myers’ home from the first scene has been torn down and replaced by trendy retail development in South Pasadena.
+Although the girls’ houses are still there, Michael Myers’s home from the first scene has been torn down and replaced by trendy retail development in South Pasadena.
 It’s probably for the best.

 David Fincher’s Fight Club, and the Chuck Palahniuk novel on which it’s based, could take place in Any City, USA.
 But in fact it was filmed at various locations around Los Angeles.
 The most striking of these settings is the dilapidated Paper Street mansion that serves as the protagonist’s home.
 Although it looks like a rotting Victorian relic, the entire home was purpose-built for the production, artificially aged and then torn down after the film wrapped.
 You can see the vacant lot where the house used to stand on the southeast corner of Neptune Avenue and C Street, just don’t ask any questions about Project Mayhem.

-J.J.
-Abrams’ Star Trek reboot takes place mostly in outer space, but many of the terrestrial scenes were filmed around LA.
+JJ Abrams’s Star Trek reboot takes place mostly in outer space, but many of the terrestrial scenes were filmed around LA.
 Although Starfleet Academy is supposed to be in San Francisco, the exterior shots were actually filmed at Cal State Northridge with some CGI backgrounds.
 The Budweiser brewery in Van Nuys stood in for the Enterprise engine room, and the Skyrose Chapel in Whittier was used for the interior scene in the Vulcan Science Academy.
-Kirk and Sulu’s fight on the Romulan drilling platform was filmed in the parking lot at Dodgers Stadium.
+Kirk and Sulu’s fight on the Romulan drilling platform was filmed in the parking lot at the LA Dodgers Stadium.

-It seems natural that P.T.
-Anderson’s There Will Be Blood would be shot in LA, since the Sinclair Lewis novel on which it’s based is all about the Southern California oil boom, but actually most of the filming was done in Texas.
-However, the climactic final confrontation between Daniel Day-Lewis’ Daniel Plainview and Paul Dano’s Eli Sunday was filmed in the private bowling alley of the Greystone Mansion in Beverly Hills.
+It seems natural that PT Anderson’s There Will Be Blood would be shot in LA, since the Sinclair Lewis novel on which it’s based is all about the Southern California oil boom, but actually most of the filming was done in Texas.
+However, the climactic final confrontation between Daniel Day-Lewis’s character, Daniel Plainview, and Paul Dano’s Eli Sunday was filmed in the private bowling alley of the Greystone Mansion in Beverly Hills.